-The cryptocurrency Bitcoin reached a three-year high this week, but if you’re tempted to invest, make sure you understand what it is and be aware of all the risks involved.
+The price of cryptocurrency Bitcoin reached a record high of more than $58,000 on 21 February 2021, before falling to just over $43,000 a week later, but if you’re tempted to invest, make sure you understand what it is and be aware of all the risks involved.

 Bitcoin and other types of cryptocurrency such as Ripple and Ether have proved popular with investors in recent years, despite the fact that they are highly volatile and risky, as recent fluctuations in prices demonstrate.
 According to research by the financial regulator the Financial Conduct Authority (FCA) an estimated 2.6m UK consumers have bought some form of cryptocurrency, or cryptoassets, at some point.
 Of the 1.9m that still hold their cryptoassets, half have more than £260.

 Here, we explain how cryptocurrencies work, and why they are definitely not for the faint-hearted, or anyone who can’t afford to lose what they put in.